By Thad Nodine

 Gathering Data and Listening to Students

 According to Dr. Sabrina Sanders, director of the campus’ Toro Reengagement Program, nearly one in three adults in California’s most rural regions has attended some college but has not earned a degree.
-Sanders said that the first step for CSU Dominguez Hills was to begin “a conversation on our campus to see how many [former students] had some college, [but] no degree.
+Sanders said that the first step for CSU Dominguez Hills was to begin “a conversation on our campus to see how many had some college, no degree.
 We looked to see which of those had graduated elsewhere….
 And then we began with a listening session, targeting students in good standing who disenrolled from spring 2016 to spring 2021.”

 Registrar John Hill said that several former students in the listening session were grateful to have heard from the campus.
 He also said that some former students “felt embarrassed and we wanted to disarm them of that.
 For some of them, life got in the way, family issues took them on a track that they were not able to finish on time, and the process took too long.”
 He summarized the key challenges that former students identified as follows: